mcolato2129/mcolato2129/README.md

 <h1>Hi there I am Malron👋.</h1>

 <p>I'm an aspiring software developer with a passion for continuous learning and technology.
 Recently, I graduated from an intensive coding boot camp where I gained hands-on experience with modern technologies and frameworks.
 My projects are open for anyone to see!
-Here's a bit more about me and my technologies ive used so far.</p>
+Here's a bit more about me and my technologies i've used so far.</p>

 ## ⚡ Technologies
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)